Shopping Links

 Even though Breakthrough is a direct sequel you don't need to have seen the first series to enjoy it.
 The plot segments (they're again segregated completely from everything else) are so completely opaque that you won't be any more lost than returning viewers, and the characters were devoid of backstory to begin with.
 That said, the two series are so similar that there's no benefit to skipping the first half, so you might as well watch them in order.

-As with its predecessor, the most distinctive feature about Breakthrough is the combination of unrestrained action and utterly unintelligible background plot.
-The machinations do come a little closer to making sense this time around--Irie drops enough cheerfully creepy hints of his conspiracy to hazard some guesses, and we find out enough about the Cats' plan to almost guess what they're up to.
-(Irie also shows just how scary a perpetually smiling guy in a business suit can be.)
+As with its predecessor, the most distinctive feature of Breakthrough is its combination of unrestrained action and utterly unintelligible background plot.
+The machinations do come a little closer to making sense this time around--Irie drops enough cheerfully creepy hints about his conspiracy to hazard some guesses as to what it actually is, and we find out enough about the Cats' plan to almost guess what they're up to.
+Irie also demonstrates just how scary a perpetually smiling guy in a business suit can be.
 There's an additional side story about a hunted Phantom Cat refugee that eventually intersects with the main thread, but again we never get enough information to do more than hypothesize what's up.

-The comedy is simple but funny enough, and the plot is interesting in a sort of masochistic way (or funny for the same reason), but the real draw of Geobreeders: Breakthrough is the action sequences that frame the series on either end.
-Ratcheted up a notch from the original (if that's even possible), these extended scenes are a freeway-speed ballet of chaos that spiral farther out of control every time you think the climax is in sight.
-It's wild, it's extreme, and while it's also totally unrealistic, it has just enough of a grip on physics and believability to make for an excellent ride.
+The comedy is simple but funny enough, and the plot is interesting in a sort of masochistic way (or funny for the same reason), but the real draw of Geobreeders: Breakthrough are the spectacular action sequences that frame the series on either end.
+Ratcheted up a notch from the original (yes, it's more extreme), these extended scenes are a freeway-speed ballet of chaos that spiral farther out of control every time you think the climax is in sight.
+It's wild, it's extreme, and while it's totally unrealistic, it has just enough of a grip on physics and believability to make for an excellent ride.

 Geobreeders: Breakthrough is a sequel that serves up more of the odd mix that made the first series memorable.
-The cryptic plot makes marginally more sense this time, and the action is if anything even wilder, plus there's some quirky, well-timed humor in the two lower-key central episodes.
-Fans of light but extreme action will find plenty to love, fans of the comic will find another faithful animated adaptation, and everybody else will find a chaotic thrill ride with attention deficit issues.
+The cryptic plot makes marginally more sense this time, and the action is if anything even wilder, plus there's some quirky, well-timed humor in the two lower-key middle episodes.
+Fans of light-hearted but extreme action will find plenty to love, fans of the manga will find another faithful animated adaptation, and everybody else will find a chaotic thrill ride with attention deficit issues.

 Related Recommendations